postinternetsyndrome/postinternetsyndrome.github.io/docs/_posts/2022-09-20-cost-and-effect.md

 Simulchip is very similar to the now long rotated card [Scavenge](https://netrunnerdb.com/en/card/03034).
 Its original wording had the same type of additional cost language that resulted in the same kinds of locked situations where you were forbidden from playing it, with the additional complication of that card allowing you to install a program from your grip as well, so it was valid to play Scavenge with an empty heap if you had a program in your grip.
 How could your opponent know that this was the case?
 Well, they just had to trust you, or you could ask a judge to come over to look at your hand and confirm that you could legally play Scavenge.

 This was considered very tedious and countless players undoubtedly misplayed this interaction without ever being aware of it.
-Eventually, the card received errata that completely rewrote the ability to have the trashing be part of the effect instead of the cost, allowing the NCIGS rule to take it into account.
+Eventually, the card received errata that completely rewrote the ability to have the trashing be part of the effect instead of the cost, which caused NCIGS to not apply anymore[^4].
 This was one of very few times that FFG issued an errata to a card simply to improve the usability.
 In almost all other cases, errata was reserved for cards that had [omissions](https://netrunnerdb.com/en/card/04002), [misprints](https://netrunnerdb.com/en/card/12015) or (in extreme cases only) [were in dire need of rebalancing](https://netrunnerdb.com/en/card/01081).

 [![Scavenge](https://static.nrdbassets.com/v1/large/03034.jpg ""As an additional cost to play this card, trash an installed program.
 Install a program from your grip or heap, lowering the install cost of that program by the cost of the program trashed."")](https://netrunnerdb.com/en/card/03034) [![AstroScript Pilot Program](https://static.nrdbassets.com/v1/large/01081.jpg ""When you score this agenda, place 1 agenda counter on it.